sanjaychgupta/docker-images/git-server-centos/README.md

 # docker-git-server-centos

-Docker image for git-server on CentOS
+Docker image for git-server-centos on CentOS

-## Requirenment
+## Requirement
 * Docker Desktop should be installed on your machine
   * [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
   * [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

 ## Build

-To create the image `sanjay420/git-server`, execute the following command inside` git-server-centos` folder:
+To create the image `sanjay420/git-server-centos`, execute the following command inside` git-server-centos` folder:

-    docker build --rm -t sanjay420/git-server .
+    docker build --rm -t sanjay420/git-server-centos .

 ## Run

 To run the image with a minimum of arguments, execute the following command :

-    docker run -d  --privileged  -v /path/to/map/:/home/git -p 22:22 sanjay420/git-server
+    docker run -d  --privileged  -v /path/to/map/:/home/git -p 22:22 sanjay420/git-server-centos
   **NOTE:-** If you encounter problem that port 22 is not free on your host then check **Port section**

 ## Arguments

 #### Volumes

 * **/home/git**: In this volume you can secure your remote git repositories and authorized ssh key once created/added.
-This will ensure if container comes to problem where you need to remove and run it container again your remote git repositories and sauthorized ssh key will be safe and backed up.
+This will ensure if container comes to problem where you need to remove and run it container again your remote git repositories and authorized ssh key will be safe and backed up.

 #### Ports
-* Port used here 22 which is default for SSH but, incase if your required to use different and reason may be like 22 port on your host is not avaliable than you can map `-p <Avaliable port> : 22` during `docker run`
+* Port used here 22 which is default for SSH but, incase if your required to use different and reason may be like 22 port on your host is not available than you can map `-p <Available port> : 22` during `docker run`

-**Note:-** while doing ssh also use -p <Avaliable port\>
+**Note:-** while doing ssh also use -p <Available port\>

 ## Git usage